UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 ---

-You may look at the above syntax and think “Wait, we did something similar when we were filtering in the last section?”.
+You may look at the above syntax and think “Wait, didn’t we do something similar when we were filtering in the last section?”.
 You’re right\!

-We used simiar syntax when we filter, however, now we’ve added the verb `.loc[]`.
-In order to replace “Q” with “Quaker”, however, we need to indicate which column we are editing as the second argument (which we can’t do, if we leave out `.loc[]`) .
-In this example we are editing the `mfr` column.
+We used similar syntax when we filter, however, now we’ve added the verb `.loc[]`.

+To replace “Q” with “Quaker”, we indicate which column we are editing as the second argument (which we can’t do, if we do not use `.loc[]`).
+In our scenario, we are editing the `mfr` column.
 This code results in a single column dataframe with only “Q” values.

 ``` python
 df.loc[df['mfr'] == 'Q', 'mfr']